Agnieszkalukasiak/Film_Hit_prediction/README.md

 # ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

-### ***Note to the assessment team***
-***This project is my final submission for the Full Stack Software Development diploma, where I have built a data-driven application using Streamlit.I think it's relevant to make you aware that I am on a 4.5 months timeline for the entire course (had a break in the middle of it), so had to do this project in as little as 6 weeks, that including learning the entire LM segment of the course, and I am not someone that had any kind of coding experience prior.
-Learning everything from scratch and making this project in such a short time — without tutor support and mentorship (I will add a specific note regarding that to my submission.
-I ended up only having proper mentorship in my final week and there is not any working tutor support for this segment of the course).
-All of this made the journey incredibly challenging.
-However, it has been really rewarding to create an app that holds real value for me and my colleagues in the film industry.
-Exploring the data has been fascinating, revealing unexpected correlations and insights that I hadn't considered before.
-Although time constraints and technical limitations meant I couldn't include more complex data and processing, I am excited to continue developing this app in the future with enhanced features and deeper analysis.***

 # Film Hit Prediction
 A web application that predicts film revenue and profit prior to production using machine learning.

 ## Live Demo